 - On the Process Task overview page, select the Predecessors heading.

-- In the action row, select the carrot button located on the right-hand side and select Edit from the drop-down menu.
+- In the action row, select the caret button located on the right-hand side and select Edit from the drop-down menu.

 - Enter your group name in the Group field.